zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-expression-syntax.md

 Matches a value in a subquery or a list of expression values.
 Each value in the list or subquery is compared to a specified expression with the operator `=`(Equal to), returning `TRUE` if any of the comparisons return `TRUE`. `NULL` value handling is the same as the `=`(Equal to) operator.

 {{% alert color="info" %}}
-HSQLDB and PostgreSQL do not support matching of different datatypes.
+HSQLDB and PostgreSQL do not support matching of different data types.
 {{% /alert %}}

 ##### Syntax